theodo-group/GenossGPT/README.md

 pip3 install -e .
 ```

-7. Download it to your local machine from [here](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin) and put it in the `genoss/model` directory as `genoss/model/ggml-gpt4all-j-v1.3-groovy.bin`
+7. Download it to your local machine from [here](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin) and put it in the `local_models` directory as `local_models/ggml-gpt4all-j-v1.3-groovy.bin`

 </details>